Rushville in Ontario County, New York — The American Northeast (Mid-Atlantic)

 Erected 1955 by State Education Department.

 Other nearby markers.
-At least 8 other markers are within 10 miles of this marker, measured as the crow flies.
-Squaw Island (approx. 7.9 miles away); Boathouse History (approx. 7.9 miles away); Routes of the Armies of General John Sullivan and General James Clinton 1779 (approx. 8.2 miles away); Methodist Church (approx. 8.8 miles away); City of Canandaigua (approx. 8.9 miles away); Wilder Cemetery (approx. 9 miles away); Historic Canandaigua Public Square (approx. 9.1 miles away); The Last General Council of the United States (approx. 9.1 miles away).
+At least 8 other markers are within 9 miles of this marker, measured as the crow flies.
+Train Station (approx. 4.7 miles away); Squaw Island (approx. 7.9 miles away); Boathouse History (approx. 7.9 miles away); Routes of the Armies of General John Sullivan and General James Clinton 1779 (approx. 8.2 miles away); Haudenosaunee Family (approx. 8.4 miles away); Methodist Church City of Canandaigua (approx. 8.9 miles away); Wilder Cemetery (approx. 9 miles away).

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on November 24, 2012, by Yugoboy of Rochester, New York.
-This page has been viewed 378 times since then and 19 times this year.
+It was originally submitted on November 24, 2012, by Yugoboy of Rochester, New York.
+This page has been viewed 435 times since then and 22 times this year.
 Photos: 1, 2, 3. submitted on November 24, 2012, by Yugoboy of Rochester, New York. • Bill Pfingsten was the editor who published this page.